We believe that video technology and geospatial data could be used as a tool for the advancement of indigenous rights and the preservation of nature

 To use video technology and geospatial data as a tool for the advancement of indigenous rights and the preservation of nature.

-To transfer filmmaking skills to the communities who are on the frontline of the dangerous fight to protect the forests of our planet.
+To transfer filmmaking and cartography skills to the communities who are on the frontline of the dangerous fight to protect the forests of our planet.

 To ensure local ownership and empowerment as well as long-term project sustainability.